Mike Alvarado: Alvarado vs. Ríos I & II

 Coming in as two undefeated fighters, Alvarado faced Brandon Ríos on October 13, 2012, at the Home Depot Center in Carson, California.
 Alvarado was ahead on the scorecards up until the 6th round, in which Rios hurt him with a crushing right.
 Rios was able to stop him in the 7th as referee Pat Russell stopped the bout at 1:57 of the round.
 The fight was voted the 2012 Fight of the Year by Sports Illustrated.

 A much anticipated rematch was held on March 30, 2013, at the Mandalay Bay in Las Vegas, Nevada.
 Like the first fight, both came in with a lot of fireworks as they continued to go toe to toe, until Alvarado changed strategy and became a lot more evasive and harder to hit with fancy footwork.
 Alvarado defeated Rios by unanimous decision with scores of 115–113, 115-113 and 114–113 to even up the victory score with Rios, each fighter at this point giving the other their first loss.
 Top Rank promoter Bob Arum dismissed another rematch and suggested to let the two boxers face other fighters first.

 Alvarado vs. Provodnikov

 Alvarado lost his WBO Light Welterweight title to Ruslan Provodnikov on October 19, 2013, at the 1stBank Center in Alvarado's hometown of Denver, Colorado.
 Provodnikov was ahead on all three scorecards and had knocked Alvarado down twice in the eighth round, when Alvarado elected not to come out for the eleventh round.
 Before the fight, Alvarado was elevated by the WBO to full title holder (as opposed to interim title holder), thus the fight against Provodnikov was his first defense of the full title.

 Alvarado vs. Márquez

 On May 17, 2014, at The Forum, in Inglewood, California, Alvarado was back in action in a welterweight bout against four-division champion and #6 ranked Ring Magazine pound for pound fighter: Juan Manuel "Dinamita" Márquez.
 The bout was contested for the WBO International Welterweight Championship.
 He lost the fight by unanimous decision.

+Bare-knuckle boxing

+Alvarado debuted with Bare Knuckle Fighting Championship on April 29, 2023, at Bare Knuckle Fighting Championship 41: Colorado and lost to James Brown via knockout.